manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 This is what we do for all the coffees contributed to MCA for tasting events throughout the year.
 The same process could be used for preparing single-dose bags for espresso or filter coffee.

+I tend to buy unbranded 12cm and 15cm wide rolls of vacuum sealing plastic from eBay sellers, normally buying 5 rolls at a time.
+Local and online availability may vary depending on where you are located, but search “12/15cm vacuum roll” and you should see a few options.

+Alternatively, individual bags can be purchased, such as the 10x15cm Fresherpack bags found on [Amazon](https://www.amazon.co.uk/10cm-15cm-Vacuum-Sealer-Embossed/dp/B015A7PHDM); however, these can potentially work out more expensively.
+For small portions of coffee I have found that preparing bags from a roll myself was roughly a third of the cost compared to purchasing individual bags (when buying 100).

-- 13g/26g portions of coffee in 10.5cm x 12cm prepared bags (cut from a 12cm roll of vacuum sealing plastic)
+As a reference, at MCA we seal 13-26g samples of coffee in 10.5cm x 12cm prepared bags (cut from a 12cm roll of vacuum sealing plastic).
-- Frozen at around 10 days past roast, where possible.
-- Labelled with freeze dates, plus basic information about the coffee (the rest is on a spreadsheet)
-- Since the coffees are transported offsite, we decant the required amount into a small container and re-seal and freeze the remaining coffee.

   ![Sealing a bag - showing 1-2cm gap required](/assets/img/wwk_the_edge.jpg)